 Manchester City's Ferran Torres scored a brace as La Roja took partial revenge for their Euro 2020 semi-final penalty shootout defeat against the eventual champions Italy and will face either world champions France or Belgium, who lock horns on Friday at the Allianz Stadium in Turin.

-It was their 2-1 win over Austria in the Euro 2020 round of 16 that saw Italy extend their unbeaten run to a record 31 games, surpassing the previous record set by Vittorio Pozzo’s Italian team of the 1930s, which was an extremely successful era for the Azzurri.
+Italy's 2-1 win over Austria in the Euro 2020 round of 16 saw the team surpass the previous national record set by Vittorio Pozzo’s Italian team of the 1930s, which was an extremely successful era for the Azzurri.

 Italy have broken their unbeaten record in their NT HISTORY.— Italian Football TV (@IFTVofficial) June 26, 2021